-Methamphetamine, also known as meth or crystal meth, is an illegal drug.
-It creates additional dopamine in the brain.
-Therefore, when someone stops taking meth, their brain has less dopamine and they experience less pleasure and happiness.
+Methamphetamine, also known as meth or crystal meth, is an illegal drug that creates additional dopamine in the brain.
+When someone stops taking meth, their brain has less dopamine and they experience less pleasure and happiness.
 This leads to addiction (1), according to the U.S National Library of Medicine.

 The meth withdrawal process can be daunting, causing people to feel depressed or even lack emotions.
-Meth addiction comes with the consequence of withdrawal when attempting to quit — whether it is cold turkey or even gradually.
+When a person is attempting to quit, whether it is cold turkey or even gradually, withdrawal results.

 If you or someone you know is suffering from meth addiction, it’s important to understand the proper way to detox, as well as the meth withdrawal symptoms to expect.
-In this article, we will discuss meth withdrawal symptoms, meth withdrawal home remedies, and meth addiction treatment options to help you make the best decision for your situation.
+Here, we discuss meth withdrawal symptoms, meth withdrawal home remedies, and meth addiction treatment options to help you make the best decision for your situation.

 When an individual is coming down from meth, their body begins to crave the drug still.
 This is what causes the withdrawal symptoms.
-However, going through this detoxification process is good and necessary.
-It is the only way to truly be free of the substance addiction that has plagued you or your loved one.
+However, going through this detoxification process is the only way to truly be free of the substance addiction that has plagued you or your loved one.

-If a person is going through opiate withdrawal, they should be very conscious of any medications they are taking, as well as partake in proper hydration and consume healthy foods to ease the symptoms as much as possible.
+If a person is going through any opiate withdrawal, they should be very conscious of any medications they are taking, as well as hydrating to ease the symptoms.

 Coming down from meth is a very unpleasant process.
-The symptoms make it very difficult to quit.
-A person going through withdrawal should seek professional help for addiction treatment at a detox center before they get worse.
+The symptoms make it very difficult to quit..
 Some of the meth withdrawal symptoms are mental, while others are physical.
 These may include: